RobertKoehlmoos/networking_capstone/project_requirements.md

 workers, but regularly checks a specified file for any additional tasks for specific workers.

+Your controller will be implemented in the controller.py file.

 Requirements:
 - The controller will listen on port 443 by default, but will allow a different port to be specified.
 - The controller will maintain a dictionary mapping all known hosts to a list of tasks for each host.